Summerlee Museum | Events

 Sunday 21 September

 Our classic car show but on a smaller scale – but still packed full of fun!
-More information to follow.
+There were be an outdoor autojumble too.
+All proceeds to charity.

 September Weekend Family Activities